ab218/sipit/README.md

 - Gets geolocation and finds nearby cafes.
 - Displays nearby cafes on a map.
 - Can search by a term and location (yelp API).
+- Can set filters such as radius and number of results.
 - Login/Signup.
 - Can save places to favorites.
 - Can view favorites page.